Campaign of the Month: October 2017

 Federal City Inn and Suites

-The Federal City Inn and Suites is the lone hotel in all of Algiers, and despite the district’s rampant crime, it’s well-kept and well-secured.
-Most the clients are military personnel visiting the surrounding Marine Corps Reserve and Marine 4th Division offices.
+The Federal City Inn and Suites is one of the only three hotels in all of Algiers, and despite the district’s rampant crime, it’s well-kept and well-secured.
+Many customers are military personnel visiting the surrounding Marine Corps Reserve and Marine 4th Division offices.

 Mount Olivet Episcopal Church